Skip to main content

 This means:

-• tackling rising rents by limiting rent increases in tenancies so renters can’t be forced out by huge rent hikes and making sure housing benefit keeps pace with the cost of renting
+• bringing in rent stabilisation to limit rent increases in tenancies because, for many, a rent hike is as good as an eviction – and making sure housing benefit keeps pace with the cost of renting

-• delivering real security by scrapping section 21 'no fault' evictions urgently and ensuring the new system is fair, stable, and free from loopholes
+• delivering real security by scrapping section 21 'no fault' evictions urgently and making sure the new system is fair, stable, and free from loopholes

-• enforcing a crackdown on landlords who fail to meet standards by funding local authorities so that they have the staff, resources, and powers to uphold tenants’ rights
+• enforcing a crackdown on landlords who fail to meet standards by creating a national landlord register and funding local authorities so that they have the staff, resources, and powers to uphold tenants’ rights

 • ending discrimination in renting by outlawing direct discrimination against marginalised renters and tackling invisible barriers, like extortionate rent in advance or exclusionary guarantor requests